mahmoud/sedimental/entries/plugin_systems.md

 For discovery it uses the PYTHONPATH, various "site" directories and files, and much more, especially where custom loaders are concerned.

-For installation, it uses site-packages, users' `.local` trees, and more.
+For installation, it uses `site-packages`, user `.local` directories, and more.

 As far as independence, virtually every script is trivially its own entrypoint.